Northfear/Vanilla-Conquer-vita/README.md

 Use R1 + D-Pad to create teams (1-4) and D-Pad to select them (same as Ctrl + 1-4 on keyboard).
 You can use DPad numbers while entering savegame names.

-Left analog stick can be used for both cursor movement (good for builing or preciece movement) or map scrolling (useful during combat when you're giving command with a touchpad).
+Left analog stick can be used for both cursor movement (good for building or precise movement) or map scrolling (useful during combat when you're giving command with a touchpad).
 Cursor movement mode is default.
 To switch between both modes use 3-finger touch on the rear touchpad.

 You can change cursor movement speed by editing ```ControllerPointerSpeed``` option under ```[Vita]``` section inside ```conquer.ini```/```redalert.ini``` files.